Rigidly-rotating scalar fields: between real divergence and imaginary fractalization: Imaginary rotation and statistics

 is the Thomae function.
 In other words, function~\eq{eq_Thomae} gives zero for all irrational numbers and equals to a nonzero number $1/q$ determined by the denominator $q$ of the rational argument $x = p/q \in {\mathbb Q}$ with two natural coprime numbers $p,q \in {\mathbb N}$.

 The Thomae function~\eq{eq_Thomae}, shown in Fig.~\ref{fig_Thomae}, is known also under other names, such as the raindrop function, the modified Dirichlet function, the popcorn function, etc. This function has the amazing counter-intuitive property stating that the function is discontinuous if its argument $x$ is rational, and it is continuous provided $x$ is irrational.
-The Thomae function possesses a nontrivial fractal structure~\cite{Devaney1999,nechaev2017number} which equips the thermodynamics of imaginary rotation with fractal properties.
+The Thomae function emerges naturally in various physical systems such as one-dimensional disordered crystals, Hubbard model of particles on a ring, phyllotaxis problem, and fractional quantum Hall effect (we refer to Ref.~\cite{Flack:2023uop} for a comprehensive discussion).
+The Thomae function~\eq{eq_Thomae} possesses a nontrivial fractal structure~\cite{Flack:2023uop,Devaney1999,nechaev2017number} which equips the thermodynamics of imaginary rotation with fractal properties.
 The fractalization (and ``defractalization'') of thermodynamics of imaginary rotating systems will also be addressed in this paper.

-Notice that the behavior of the physical temperature~\eq{eq_T_rational_bosons} as function of the statistical angle~\eq{eq_chi} is determined solely by the denominator $q$ of the rational number $\chi/(2 \pi)$ and not by its numerator.
+Notice that the behavior of the physical temperature~\eq{eq_T_rational_bosons} as a function of the statistical angle~\eq{eq_chi} is determined solely by the denominator $q$ of the rational number $\chi/(2 \pi)$ and not by its numerator.
 Irrational (in units of $2\pi/\beta$) frequencies correspond to zero temperature~\eq{eq_T_rational_bosons}.

 In the absence of the imaginary rotation, $\chi=0$, one gets the standard relation between temperature $T$ and the length of the imaginary time direction $\beta$, as expected:

 The ninionic deformation of bosonic statistics can be readily understood in the imaginary time formalism for free massless bosons in the thermodynamic limit (on an infinite spatial line) where the particles possess the linear energy dispersion, $\omega_k = |k|$.
 In this conformal system, the thermal pressure of bosons $P$ is equal to their energy density, $E \equiv P$, taking a well-known expression in the absence of imaginary rotation: